webpro-nl/knip/src/plugins/eslint/README.md

 represents the new way.
 The latter is more explicit and expects things like parsers and plugins to be referenced directly, which requires such dependencies to be imported first.
 This means Knip can handle such configuration files as regular source code entry files.

+Also see [Knip plugins](https://github.com/webpro/knip/blob/next/README.md#plugins) for more information about plugins.